manshreck/s2geometry.github.io/fork.md

 * <a href="https://github.com/golang/geo" target="_blank">Go S2 Library</a>
 * <a href="https://github.com/google/s2geometry/tree/master/src/python" target="_blank">Python S2 Library</a>

-Fork any of these repositories to get started working with S2!
+Clone any of these repositories to get started working with S2!
+You may wish to fork these repositories if you wish to make contributions (where applicable).